AdobeDocs/genstudio.en/help/user-guide/beta-release-notes.md

 * `aria-label` attribute values for search filter values are now translated as expected. <!-- GS-5388 -->

-* Users can now delete duplicate assets in [!DNL Content] successfully.  <!-- GS-5233 -->
+* Users can now delete duplicate assets in the [!DNL Create] Canvas prompt area successfully.  <!-- GS-5233 -->

 * The Account filter now works as expected with experiences, assets, and attributes. <!-- GS-4812 -->